-Why Jennifer Love Hewitt Was Ready to Return to Hollywood Now
+How Jennifer Love Hewitt Left Hollywood to Come Back Stronger Than Ever - E!
+Online

 The Client List introduced more than just endless lingerie costume changes into Hewitt's life: She met her now-husband on the show, her costar Brian Hallisay.

-In 2013, Hewitt and Hallisay announced they were expecting their first child together, and while the real-life pregnancy was initially going to be written into the show, behind-the-scenes drama lead to Lifetime cancelling the drama after two seasons.
+In 2013, a year after she lost her mom to cancer, Hewitt and Hallisay announced they were expecting their first child together, and while the real-life pregnancy was initially going to be written into the show, behind-the-scenes drama lead to Lifetime cancelling the series after two seasons.

-According to reports at the time, Hewitt wanted Hallisay's character to be named the father of her character's child on the show, while the showrunner favored Colin Egglesfield's character as the baby daddy.
+According to reports at the time, Hewitt wanted Hallisay's Kyle Parks to be named the father of her character's child on the show, while the showrunner favored Colin Egglesfield's Evan Parks as the baby daddy.
 A storyline stalemate ensued before the cancellation.

 The couple welcomed daughter Autumn James Hallisay back in November 2013, and secretly wed just a few weeks prior to her birth.